Duane Kuiper: Commentating style

 According to an Aug.
 21, 2019 story in Sports Broadcast Journal, Kuiper uses a deep baritone voice when a player swings and misses, when a dramatic play is made, and when he calls home runs.

-Kuiper is noted for his distinctive calls beginning and ending each game: after the result of the first batter of the game, he says, "And that's how this game gets started"; when the ball game is over, Kuiper says, "And that's the ball game!"
+Kuiper is noted for his distinctive calls beginning and ending each game: after the result of the first batter of the game, he says, "And that's how this game gets started"; when the ball game is over, Kuiper says, "And that's the ball game!" or "And this game is over!"

 When Kuiper states the pitch count on a batter, he often calls "nothing" in lieu of calling "a ball" and the current number of strikes when the count is "no balls".
 Kuiper often uses the phrase "Got 'em!" when an out is recorded.

 His trademark home run call is "He hits it high... hits it deep... it is (or this baby is) OUTTA HERE!" or "HIGH DRIVE...
 LEFT (or RIGHT/CENTER) FIELD...
 IT IS (sometimes: THIS BABY IS) OUTTA HERE!"
 Another popular home run saying, "THAT ONE'S HIGH, AND DEEP, AND...
 GONE!
 A HOME RUN!"

 In April 2010, Kuiper coined a new slogan from a fan's sign for the SF Giants club: "Giants baseball... torture!"
 This slogan is used generally if the games are either tense, tight, or very close, in which the Giants have later won by a small margin.